ariel-research/course-rater/README.md

 `sudo systemctl restart gunicorn` \
 `sudo systemctl restart nginx`

-#### In order to avoid a possible hash bucket memory problem that can arise from adding additional server names, we will also adjust a single value within our /etc/nginx/nginx.conf file.
+#### In order to avoid a possible hash bucket memory problem that can arise from adding additional server names, we will also adjust a single value within our `/etc/nginx/nginx.conf file`.
 Open the file now:
 `sudo nano /etc/nginx/nginx.conf`

 #### Within the file, find the server_names_hash_bucket_size directive.
 Remove the # symbol to uncomment the line: